Understand which diet is optimal for you. Make smarter choices knowing what your body needs, requires and how it responds to food.

 Learn about your food intolerances and get the info you need to get on with your life.

 Lactose intolerance is one of the most common intolerances in the world.
 Milk and dairy products contain a natural sugar called lactose, which is broken down by a protein called lactase in the small intestine.
-Your ability to produce lactase and tolerance to lactose is affected by your genetics.
-The test will determine your ability to produce and tolerant lactose in your digestive system.
+Your ability to produce lactase and have tolerance to lactose is affected by your genetics.
+The test will determine your ability to produce lactase and tolerate lactose in your digestive system.

 Gene tested: MCM6

 Fat regulation is essential in ensuring fat is broken down